-Earlier this month, I got away from the NYC cold to visit Cartagena, Colombia; accomplishing a 30 before 30 goal of visiting another continent.
-I stayed in the Holiday Inn Express in Bocagrande, about 3 miles from the airport and a 10-15 minute drive from the walled city.
+I got away from the NYC cold to visit Cartagena, Colombia; accomplishing a 30 before 30 goal of visiting another continent.
+I stayed at the Holiday Inn Express Cartagena which is in Bocagrande, about 3 miles from the airport and a 10-15 minute drive from the walled city.

-The hotel itself is less than a year old.
-The lobby was very grand and included waiting areas on the main floor as well as up the stairs for meeting and conference areas.
+The Holiday Inn Express Cartagena is a fairly new hotel and the lobby is very grand.
+It includes a waiting area on the main floor and upstairs for the meeting and conference areas.
 If needed, guests had the ability to purchase snacks and goods from a mini retail area.
-It also included a business area and concierge service that I used to find food and “what to do’s” in the area and signed up for the Cartagena Trolley Tour.
+The Holiday Inn Express Cartagena also has a business area and concierge service that I used to find food and other things to do in my 4 days in Cartagena.

-I stayed in a single room that included television with cable, a small seating area, mini fridge and stand up shower area.
-Based on the price paid (less than $80 a night), the room was perfect for me to be staying in myself.
+My room at the Holiday Inn Express Cartagena was a single room that included television with cable, a small seating area, mini-fridge, and stand-up shower.
+Based on the price paid (less than $80 a night), the room was perfect for one or two people.
 An added plus was the iPod/iPhone sound dock.
 I didn’t have a phone charger with me because I set my alarm for the wrong time before going to the airport.
-If it wasn’t for the fact that I was able to drive the Outlander Sport to the airport (which is 15-20 minutes away) and my TSA Pre-check, I don’t think I would’ve made it on my flight.
+If it wasn’t for the fact that I was able to drive the Outlander Sport to JFK and my TSA Pre-check, I don’t think I would’ve made it on my flight.

 The Holiday Inn Express Cartagena includes free breakfast, a rooftop pool, a fitness center, and free wireless internet.
 If needed, you can also use their concierge, maid and guest laundry services.
 Before heading to the beach on my last full day, I was able to get beach towels from the front desk.